CityOfZion/wallet-connect-sdk/README.md

 - [WcSdk Core](packages/wallet-connect-sdk-core/README.md) - For other technologies with the same features.

 ## Usage
 Check this [Usage Guide](USAGE_GUIDE.md) to see how to use this SDK on your application.
+And browse the [examples folder](https://github.com/CityOfZion/wallet-connect-sdk/tree/main/examples) to see whole picture.

 ## How to test?
 This SDK uses